Taye Diggs Admits Lucy Liu Was His Free Pass During Marriage To Idina Menzel

 Is there any chance for love to find its way from reel life to real life?

 Diggs, 47, dated model Amanza Smith Brown after separating from Tony-winner Menzel in 2013 after 10 years of marriage.
-Menzel and Diggs have an 8-year-old son, Walker.
+Menzel and Diggs have an eight-year-old son, Walker.

-Liu, 49, is the mother of 2-year-old Rockwell.
+Liu, 49, is the mother of two-year-old Rockwell.
 The Elementary actress, who has not revealed her son’s father’s name, has been previously linked to actors George Clooney and Will McCormack, Hollywood writer/director/producer Zach Helm, and hedge-fund billionaire Noam Gottesman.

-Diggs’ son doesn’t want him to be in relationship though.
+Diggs’ son doesn’t want him to be in a relationship though.
 “He said the other day that he doesn’t want me to have a girlfriend,” Diggs told People Now.
 “He said, ‘I want you to myself.
 Is that okay to say, Dad?'”

 Aww!

-For Father’s Day, which is this Sunday, June 17, the star of the upcoming CW television series All American revealed that Walker will be flying in to New York City to catch a Yankees baseball game with his dad.
+For Father’s Day, which is this Sunday, June 17, the star of the upcoming CW television series All American revealed that Walker will be flying into New York City to catch a Yankees baseball game with his dad.

 Watch the trailer for the Diggs/Liu flick Set It Up below: